 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.
 (2 Tim 3:16-17)

-The problem with these verses is that they don’t say what the “judging” Christians think they say.
-They do not grant permission for them to declare who is a “real Christian” and who is not.
-For one thing, to judge someone else as not being a “real Christian”requires — according to John — that one not do it “according to appearance”; this means going deeper, and judging “righteously.”
+The problem with these verses is that they don’t say what “judging” Christians usually think they say.
+They do not grant blanket permission for them to declare who is a “real Christian” and who is not.
+For one thing, to judge someone else as not being a “real Christian” requires — according to John — that one not do it “according to appearance”; this means going deeper, and judging “righteously.”
 The 2 Timothy verse concerns instruction of Christians.
-Now, instruction is a two-way street; there’s an instructor, and a student.
+Instruction is by nature a two-way street; there’s an instructor, and a student.
 The “reproof and correction” mentioned refers to in-person teaching or instruction.
 Note that this is rather similar to the verse in John, which requires deeper knowledge than mere “appearance.”
 It is possible that both verses allude to teaching and instruction.

 Nevertheless, neither of these verses permits remote declaration of who is a “real Christian” and who isn’t.

-If nothing else, Matthew 7:1-2 should make clear that judging others is not permitted, as this passage is a definitive, concise, and unambiguous declaration from the mouth of Jesus himself.
-I’m not sure that it need even be discussed any further than this.
+If nothing else, all by itself, Matthew 7:1-2 should make clear that judging others is not permitted, as this passage is a definitive, concise, and unambiguous declaration from the mouth of Jesus himself.
+I’m not sure that it needed even to be discussed any further than that.